 Transportation in Myanmar is also reasonably cheap.
 You can hire bicycles paying less than $3 for a whole day.
 If you’re into bikes, hiring a motorcycle is even more fun and convenient to get around.
 You can hire one for about $5 for a day.

 For even cheaper transportation options, buses are great.
 You can get buses with A.C. and T.V.s also.
 Rental cars can be hired for more comfortable journeys, but that will cost you higher depending on the trip’s length.

 You can get a tourist e-visa for about $50.
 You can comfortably live in Myanmar with a budget of $25 to $40.

 For a safe and fun trip, you must be very proactive and aware of things around you.
 Respecting the country that you’re in and being friendly and humble will go a long way.
 Don’t forget to learn some phrases like “please” and “thank you” in the local language.
 People love tourists who respect the local language and culture.

-So these were some of the cheapest countries to travel in Asia.
+So these were some of the cheapest countries to travel to in Asia.
 Let us know which one you’re ready to take on for your next journey?